ujjwalgarg-byt/Codesoft_level1_task2/README.md

-# Codesoft_level1_task2
+# Portfolio--website
-A portfolio of me made using HTML , CSS and JAVASCRIPT.
+portfolio website made by using html,css and javascript